THIS WEEK’S MATCHES

 Since its transition to Division I competition during the 2007-08 season, UC Davis defeated Pacific in five of the six head-to-head matchups, including the last four straight.
 In Stockton, the Aggies have enjoyed a similar level of success by taking three of four duals held on the Tigers' courts.
 Of the three matches that previously took place in Stockton, the Aggies captured a 4-3 win in 2008 and 5-2 victory in 2012.
 Pacific's lone home victory over UC Davis took place in 2010, a match that ended in the Tigers' favor by a 6-1 score.

-UC Davis will face its longest road swing of the year at the start of spring competition by participating in four straight matches starting with its season opener at Stanford.
-The Aggies will travel to Pacific (1/25) San Diego State (2/1) and UC San Diego (2/2) before hosting Nevada (2/7) in their first match at the Marya Welch Tennis Center.
+UC Davis will face its longest road swing of the year by competing in four consecutive matches away from the Marya Welch Tennis Center, starting with its season opener at Stanford on Jan.
+24. The Aggies will travel to Pacific (1/25) San Diego State (2/1) and UC San Diego (2/2) before hosting Nevada (2/7) in their first match at the Marya Welch Tennis Center.

-Outside of their inaugural matches, UC Davis’ schedule features back-to-back road matches on three separate occasions.
+Outside of their initial batch of matches, UC Davis' schedule features back-to-back road matches on three separate occasions.

 HENEGHAN EARNS AGGIES' INAUGURAL ITA RANKING

 When UC Davis started its fall season, the Aggies' roster contained its first-ever player in the Division I era to receive a national ranking from the Intercollegiate Tennis Association as the governing body of collegiate tennis listed senior Megan Heneghan No. 90 among all singles players in the country.

 ANYONE, ANYTIME, ANYWHERE

 Throughout the upcoming months, UC Davis will battle six teams that start its spring season with a national ranking.
 Those opponents include, with respective preseason rankings: